 When Anastasia finished her proton therapy treatment in October 2009, she packed her bags for Tallahassee and began pursuing a master’s in music therapy at Florida State University.
 While her diagnosis and treatment delayed the start of her graduate school experience by a semester, Anastasia was determined for it to not change her course.

 “I am grateful for every day after surviving cancer.
 It may sound cliché but it’s true,” said Anastasia.
-Her favorite thing to do is to spend time with her now 14-month-old daughter, watching how she transforms over time and embraces life.
+Her favorite thing to do is to spend time with her daughter, watching how she transforms over time and embraces life.
 Anastasia also continues following her passion for music as a guitar and piano teacher in St. Augustine.